Safety supervisors & contact tracing

 Venues that already record the required visitor information do not need to implement a new system or change their current system.

 How to collect contact details

-The QR Code should be displayed at the entrance of the venue or in another convenient place, so customers can access it easily.
-The QR Code could be displayed on individual tables in a restaurant or café setting.
+Your QR Code poster should be printed and displayed at the entrance of the venue and/or displayed on individual tables in a restaurant or café setting.